aitjcize/PyTox/README.md

 PyTox is currently under development, patches are welcomed :)

-There is also another project [py-toxcore](https://github.com/alexandervdm/py-toxcore) that also provide Python binding for Tox written in SWIG, but PyTox provide a more Pythonic binding, i.e Object-oriented instead of C style, raise exception instead of returning error code.
+There is also another project [py-toxcore](https://github.com/alexandervdm/py-toxcore) that also provides Python binding for Tox written in SWIG, but PyTox provides a more Pythonic binding, i.e Object-oriented instead of C style, raise exception instead of returning error code.
 A simple example is as follows:

     class EchoTox(Tox):
         def on_statusmessage(self, *args):